 - Identify as a transgender, nonbinary and/or gender-nonconforming person

 - Be 18 years of age or older

-- An interest in building a movement for justice that is united across identity
+- Hold an interest in building a movement for justice that is united across identities

-- Commit to full participation of program trainings, events and activities
+- Commit to full participation in program trainings, events and activities

 Ideal Candidates will possess:

-- Previous community, student, electoral or other organizing experience – as a volunteer or in a paid position
+- Previous entry-level community, student, electoral or other community organizing experience – as a volunteer or in a paid position

 Here “transgender” is used as an umbrella term to refer to anyone whose gender identity is different from the sex they were assigned at birth.